nus-cs2103-AY2223S1/ip/docs/README.md

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in `todo DESCRIPTION`, `DESCRIPTION` is a parameter which can be used as `todo sleep`.

-* When a date/time is specified as a parameter, it should be input as follows:<br>
+* When the requested parameter is `DATE` or `TIME`, it should be input as given below.<br>
+NyanDuke will be unable to recognise your input as a date otherwise, even if it is meant to be a date/time :(
   * `DATE` - Date in year-month-day notation, e.g. `2022-10-22`
   * `TIME` - Time in 24hr clock notation, e.g. `1800`